Where we stand now: E-cigarettes

 - Research shows adolescents using e-cigarettes are more likely to start smoking cigarettes

-The Food and Drug Administration recently announced that it will regulate all tobacco products, including e-cigarettes, cigars, hookah tobacco and pipe tobacco, and will prohibit the sale to youths under the age of 18.
-But the regulations stopped short of regulating flavorings, which some say can help adults who are trying to kick their smoking habit.
-Critics say that leaves these alluring flavors on the market to entice kids to try e-cigarettes.
+"E-cigarettes are widely promoted as a smoking cessation aid, but for most people, they actually make it harder to quit smoking, so most people end up as so-called 'dual users' who keep smoking while using e-cigarettes," senior study author Stanton Glantz said in a statement.

-The FDA recently cracked down on e-cigarette retailers, sending warning letters to 55 marketers who were continuing to sell e-cigarettes, hookah tobacco and other tobacco products to minors.
+"The new study shows that the risks compound," added Glantz, who directs the UCSF Center for Tobacco Control Research and Education.
+"Someone who continues to smoke daily while using e-cigarettes daily has an increased risk of a heart attack by a factor of five."

 E-cigarettes work by heating a pure liquid called e-juice -- composed of flavorings, propylene glycol, glycerin and often nicotine -- until it vaporizes.
-The resulting vapor is much less offensive to many -- both smokers and non-smokers -- and some studies have shown that it helps smokers quit.
-In fact, many e-cigarette users don't call themselves smokers, preferring to use the term "vapers" instead.
+The resulting vapor is much less offensive to many, both smokers and non-smokers.

-Despite research showing a danger to adolescents, there remains a controversy over long term impact of e-cigarettes and how they should be regulated.
-Are they really an effective way to quit smoking?
-Does "vaping" introduce health issues all its own, unrelated to tobacco?
 Science and public policy have bounced back and forth for over a decade, as different studies produce different -- and sometimes contradictory -- results.
 Let's take a look at the debate over the years:

 2003 headline: Invention of e-cigarettes

-Three pack-a-day smoker Hon Lik, a 52-year-old Beijing pharmacist, creates the first successful electronic cigarette after his father, another heavy smoker, dies of lung cancer.
-By 2007, e-cigarettes are marketed in Europe and the United States by the manufacturer Ruyan as a way to safely stop smoking tobacco.
+Three pack-a-day smoker Hon Lik, a 52-year-old Beijing pharmacist, created the first successful electronic cigarette after his father, another heavy smoker, died of lung cancer.
+By 2007, e-cigarettes were marketed in Europe and the United States by manufacturer Ruyan as a way to safely stop smoking tobacco.

-Hon is not the first person on record to have the idea for an electronic non-tobacco option.
+Hon was not the first person on record to have the idea for an electronic non-tobacco option.
 Herbert A. Gilbert filed for a patent in 1963, in an era when tobacco smoking was widely accepted and the health risks were less apparent.

 2008 headline: WHO slams e-cigarette marketing

-In September 2008, the World Health Organization announces that marketers should immediately remove any claims that e-cigs are a "safe and effective smoking cessation aid" because there is "no scientific evidence to confirm the product's safety and efficacy."
+In September 2008, the World Health Organization announced that marketers should immediately remove any claims that e-cigs are a "safe and effective smoking cessation aid" because there is "no scientific evidence to confirm the product's safety and efficacy."

-Soon after, a study funded by e-cigarette manufacturer Ruyan declares the product to be 100 to 1,000 times less dangerous than smoking tobacco, adding that when using their device, nicotine is "apparently not absorbed from the lung, but from the upper airways."
+Soon after, a study funded by e-cigarette manufacturer Ruyan declared the product to be 100 to 1,000 times less dangerous than smoking tobacco, adding that when using its device, nicotine is "apparently not absorbed from the lung, but from the upper airways."

 2010 headline: The battle heats up

-In May 2009, the Food and Drug Administration releases the results (PDF) of a test of two U.S. e-cig brands, NJOY and Smoking Everywhere, that finds "very low" amounts of nicotine in cartridges labeled as nicotine-free.
-Then in July, an FDA news release discourages the use of e-cigarettes, saying they contain carcinogens and an ingredient used in antifreeze, diethylene glycol.
+In May 2009, the Food and Drug Administration released the results of a test of two U.S. e-cig brands, NJOY and Smoking Everywhere, that found "very low" amounts of nicotine in cartridges labeled as nicotine-free.
+In July, an FDA news release discouraged the use of e-cigarettes, saying they contain carcinogens and an ingredient used in antifreeze, diethylene glycol.

 Another concern of the FDA's: E-cigarettes are often marketed and sold to youngsters who, intrigued by the many flavors such as chocolate, bubble gum and mint, might easily adopt a smoking habit as a result of trying the devices.

-Vape supporters counter that diethylene glycol was found at a very low, non-toxic level of 1%, and that the carcinogens are at the same levels as other FDA-approved nicotine cessation products, like patches and gum.
+Vape supporters counter that diethylene glycol was found at a very low, nontoxic level of 1% and that the carcinogens are at the same levels as other FDA-approved nicotine cessation products, like patches and gum.

-By the end of the year, Amazon and Paypal restrict the sale of e-cigs on their websites.
+By the end of the year, Amazon and Paypal restricted the sale of e-cigs on their websites.

 2011 headline: Interest in vaping for smoking cessation is high

-Science begins to ramp up studies on the topic.
-Several studies find interest in e-cigarettes is high among the American public: Google searches for e-cigs are higher in the U.S. than any other nation.
+Science began to ramp up studies on the topic.
+Several studies found that interest in e-cigarettes was high among the American public: Google searches for e-cigs were higher in the US than any other nation.

-A questionnaire of 3,500 e-cigarette users finds that most vape because they think it is less toxic and cheaper than tobacco, and will help them quit or cut down on tobacco smoking.
-Most ex-smokers (79%) in the study are afraid they will relapse if they stop using e-cigarettes.
-The study doesn't examine the safety of the product.
+A questionnaire of 3,500 e-cigarette users found that most vaped because they though it less toxic and cheaper than tobacco, and would help them quit or cut down on tobacco smoking.
+Most ex-smokers (79%) in the study were afraid they would relapse if they stopped using e-cigarettes.
+The study didn't examine the safety of the product.

-Another, much smaller email study of 216 e-cigarette users finds that 31% were tobacco free at six months, while 66% were able to cut back on the number of conventional cigarettes they smoked.
-A still smaller study of 40 smokers also finds that adding e-cigarettes helped smokers reduce the number of traditional cigarettes they smoked each day.
+Another, much smaller email study of 216 e-cigarette users found that 31% were tobacco-free at six months, and 66% were able to cut back on the number of conventional cigarettes they smoked.
+A still smaller study of 40 smokers also found that adding e-cigarettes helped smokers reduce the number of traditional cigarettes they smoked each day.

 2012 headline: E-cigarette use doubles in adolescents

-The Centers for Disease Control announces that e-cigarette use among U.S. middle and high school students doubles between 2011 and 2012, mirroring a similar increase in adult use.
+The US Centers for Disease Control announced that e-cigarette use among middle and high school students doubled between 2011 and 2012, mirroring a similar increase in adult use.
 Most alarming for policy makers: CDC concerns that vaping among adolescents may serve as a gateway to tobacco use.

-To measure nicotine delivery, United Kingdom researchers test 16 e-cigarettes with an automatic smoking machine and find wide variations in nicotine levels per puff, ranging from 0.5 to 15.4 mg.
-In contrast, the typical level from a tobacco puff ranges only from 1.54 to 2.60.
-The wide variation between e-cigarette brands leads researchers to question how well they can function as a nicotine replacement device.
+To measure nicotine delivery, United Kingdom researchers tested 16 e-cigarettes with an automatic smoking machine and found wide variations in nicotine levels per puff, ranging from 0.5 to 15.4 milligrams.
+In contrast, the typical level from a tobacco puff ranges from 1.54 to 2.60.
+The wide variation between e-cigarette brands led researchers to question how well they can function as a nicotine replacement device.

 2013 headline: Do e-cigs really help smokers quit?

-Several 2013 publications show minimal evidence that e-cigarettes help smokers quit.
-A cross-sectional study of 1,836 tobacco smokers finds a significant association with e-cig use and "unsuccessful quitter" status but none with 'quitter" status.
+Several 2013 publications showed minimal evidence that e-cigarettes help smokers quit.
+A cross-sectional study of 1,836 tobacco smokers found a significant association with e-cig use and "unsuccessful quitter" status but none with "quitter" status.

-Another study of callers to state tobacco quitlines finds e-cigarette users significantly less likely to be tobacco-free seven months after they first try vaping compared with participants who never try e-cigarettes.
+Another study of callers to state tobacco quitlines found e-cigarette users significantly less likely to be tobacco-free seven months after they first tried vaping, compared with participants who never tried e-cigarettes.

-A New Zealand Health Research Council study of 657 smokers finds e-cigarettes modestly effective in helping smokers quit.
-Interestingly enough, it didn't seem to matter whether they contained nicotine or not.
-But the results were similar to already FDA approved nicotine patches.
+A New Zealand Health Research Council study of 657 smokers found e-cigarettes modestly effective in helping smokers quit.
+Interestingly enough, it didn't seem to matter whether they contained nicotine.
+But the results were similar to FDA-approved nicotine patches.

-Some researchers worry that e-cigarette use might distract smokers from proven safe and effective methods for kicking their tobacco habit.
-"It's filter tipped, low tar, déjà vu all over again," Dr. Frank Leone and Dr. Ivor Douglas say in their essay "The Emergence of E-Cigarettes: A Triumph of Wishful Thinking over Science."
+Some researchers worried that e-cigarette use might distract smokers from proven safe and effective methods for kicking their tobacco habit.
+"It's filter tipped, low tar, déjà vu all over again," Dr. Frank Leone and Dr. Ivor Douglas wrote in their essay "The Emergence of E-Cigarettes: A Triumph of Wishful Thinking over Science."

 2014 headline: Poison center calls skyrocket

-The Centers for Disease Control releases data showing that the number of calls about nicotine e-juice to poison centers rose from a scant one call per month in 2010 to 215 calls per month in 2014.
+The CDC released data showing that the number of calls about nicotine e-juice to poison centers rose from a scant one call per month in 2010 to 215 calls per month in 2014.
 More than half of the calls involved children under the age of 5 ingesting, inhaling or getting the substance in their eyes or on the skin.

-A study of over 75,000 Korean adolescents finds e-cigarette use to be strongly associated with current and heavy traditional cigarette smoking.
-Data from the CDC find that the use of e-cigarettes among U.S. high school students grew from 4.5% in 2013 to 13% in 2014.
-In that same time period, use grew among middle-schoolers from 1% to 4%.
+A study of over 75,000 Korean adolescents found e-cigarette use to be strongly associated with current and heavy traditional cigarette smoking.
+Data from the CDC found that the use of e-cigarettes among US high school students grew from 4.5% in 2013 to 13% in 2014.
+In that same period, use grew among middle-schoolers from 1% to 4%.

-A study comparing the e-cigarette inhaler to the barely used FDA approved nicotine inhaler for smoking cessation finds the e-cig version a clear winner with users, providing more satisfaction and a better image.
+A study comparing the e-cigarette inhaler to the barely used FDA approved nicotine inhaler for smoking cessation found the e-cig version a clear winner with users, providing more satisfaction and a better image.

-In regard to safety, a study finds that e-cigarettes do contain tobacco-specific nitrosamines and heavy metals like cadmium, nickel and lead, but the levels are 9 to 450 times lower than traditional cigarettes.
+In regard to safety, a study found that e-cigarettes contain tobacco-specific nitrosamines and heavy metals like cadmium, nickel and lead but that the levels were nine to 450 times lower than traditional cigarettes.
 The effect on lung function of glycol derivatives found in e-cigarettes was also much less than conventional cigarettes.

-Still, researchers aren't convinced.
-"Although these data suggest that e-cigarettes may be a safer alternative to conventional cigarettes," say reviewers Bradley Drummond and Donna Upson, "there are no data regarding the long-term cancer risk associated with low-level exposure to the detected carcinogens.
+Still, researchers weren't convinced.
+"Although these data suggest that e-cigarettes may be a safer alternative to conventional cigarettes," reviewers Bradley Drummond and Donna Upson said, "there are no data regarding the long-term cancer risk associated with low-level exposure to the detected carcinogens.
 Similar to cancer risk, there are no published data describing the long-term lung function or cardiovascular effects of e-cigarettes."

 2015 headline: Vaping could be dangerous, but perhaps a quitting aid

-A New England Journal of Medicine study sets off alarm bells by reporting that some e-cigarettes release formaldehyde, a probable carcinogen, when heated by high-voltage batteries.
+A New England Journal of Medicine study set off alarm bells by reporting that some e-cigarettes release formaldehyde, a probable carcinogen, when heated by high-voltage batteries.

-A Cleveland Clinic clinical review restates ongoing concerns about propylene glycol, or PG, and the various food flavorings that are part of e-juice.
-While considered safe to eat in food in small quantities, researchers say PGs have not been studied when "inhaled deeply and repeatedly."
+A Cleveland Clinic clinical review restated ongoing concerns about propylene glycol and the various food flavorings that are part of e-juice.
+Though it's considered safe to eat in food in small quantities, researchers say propylene glycol has not been studied when "inhaled deeply and repeatedly."

-Another study looks at 51 of the nearly 7,000 e-cigarette flavors currently marketed to check for a flavoring chemical called diacetyl that has been shown to be associated with a disease called popcorn lung.
-The study finds diacetyl at higher than laboratory normal levels in 39 of the tested flavors.
-Researchers call for "urgent action" to evaluate the "potentially widespread exposure."
+Another study looked at 51 of the nearly 7,000 e-cigarette flavors currently marketed to check for a flavoring chemical called diacetyl that has been shown to be associated with a disease called popcorn lung.
+The study found diacetyl at higher than laboratory normal levels in 39 of the tested flavors.
+Researchers called for "urgent action" to evaluate the "potentially widespread exposure."

-In September, new research from the prestigious medical journal BMJ finds that teens who use e-cigarettes are more than three times as likely to be smoking traditional cigarettes a year later.
+In September, new research from the prestigious medical journal BMJ found that teens who used e-cigarettes were more than three times as likely to be smoking traditional cigarettes a year later.

 In December, a San Diego Veterans Affairs lab investigation found that two e-cigarette products damaged cells in ways that could lead to cancer, even when nicotine-free.
 Creating an extract from e-cig vapor, the researchers exposed cells in Petri dishes.
-The exposed cells showed breaks in DNA strands, which can lead to cancer, and a greater tendency towards cell death.
+The exposed cells showed breaks in DNA strands, which can lead to cancer, and a greater tendency toward cell death.

-However, a 2015 report by Public Health England (PDF) encourages the medical licensing of e-cigarettes in the UK as nicotine replacement therapy, stating that the use of vaping is "95% safer than smoking" and "can help people to quit smoking and reduce their cigarette consumption" even "among those not intending to quit and rejecting other support."
+However, a 2015 report by Public Health England encouraged the medical licensing of e-cigarettes in the UK as nicotine replacement therapy, stating that the use of vaping is "95% safer than smoking" and "can help people to quit smoking and reduce their cigarette consumption" even "among those not intending to quit and rejecting other support."

-And research from France's Health Barometer, which conducted telephone interviews with over 15,000 people, finds that e-cigs "could have helped several hundreds of thousands" quit smoking, at least temporarily.
+And research from France's Health Barometer, which conducted telephone interviews with over 15,000 people, found that e-cigs "could have helped several hundreds of thousands" quit smoking, at least temporarily.

 2016 headline: Vaping a gateway to tobacco use ... and no better for your heart

-In late January, BMJ published a study (PDF) that quizzed more than 2,000 Hawaiian ninth- and 10th-graders about their e-cigarette and traditional cigarette use, then followed up a year later.
+In late January, BMJ published a study that quizzed more than 2,000 Hawaiian ninth- and 10th-graders about their e-cigarette and traditional cigarette use, then followed up a year later.
 Nearly all of the teens (98%) knew about vaping, and 68% considered e-cigarettes to be healthier than smoking.

 They found that vapers were more than three times as likely to have begun smoking cigarettes by the next year compared with "never smokers."
-The study also found the effect of e-cigarettes was independent of other factors that encourage teens to pick up the habit, such as rebelliousness and lack of parental support.
+The study also found that the effect of e-cigarettes was independent of other factors that encourage teens to pick up the habit, such as rebelliousness and lack of parental support.

-While the study showed any level of vaping led to some cigarette use, it was the heavy vapers who were more likely to become regular cigarette smokers.
+Though the study showed that any level of vaping led to some cigarette use, it was the heavy vapers who were more likely to become regular cigarette smokers.

-In mid-June, the CDC released data about e-cigarette use among working adults, showing that about 5.5 million Americans currently use the devices but also tend to continue to smoke conventional tobacco products.
+In mid-June, the CDC released data about e-cigarette use among working adults, showing that about 5.5 million Americans use the devices but also tend to continue to smoke conventional tobacco products.
 Over 16% were still smoking cigarettes, 15% used other types of combustible tobacco, and nearly 10% used snuff or other smokeless tobacco.

-On the same day, the CDC released information from the National Youth Risk Behavior Survey showing that while cigarette smoking was at an all-time low for high school students since 1991, 24% of them reported using e-cigarettes during the past 30 days.
+On the same day, the CDC released information from the National Youth Risk Behavior Survey showing that while cigarette smoking was at an all-time low for high school students since 1991, 24% of them reported using e-cigarettes during the previous 30 days.

 "Current cigarette smoking is at an all-time low, which is great news.
 However, it's troubling to see that students are engaging in new risk behaviors, such as using e-cigarettes," CDC Director Tom Frieden said.
 "We must continue to invest in programs that help reduce all forms of tobacco use, including e-cigarettes, among youth."